 I was apparently in an actual coma for roundabout 4 and a half weeks, but only really became aware of what had happened, and, where I was, in February the following year, 2006, when I sort of 'woke up' in hospital.

-Now, of course, initially I wasn't very happy about the whole thing, but, the primary focus switched to recovering, or let's maybe rather say adapting and/or adjusting after I became aware of assistive technology that was then already available, and, of course, the support from both my own family, the family of my wife, and, my biker brothers and sisters, since I remember quite a few visits from then, in hospital, where we'd end up laughing about certain things - about, but, not at, if that makes sense?
+Now, of course, initially I wasn't very happy about the whole thing, but, the primary focus switched to recovering, or let's maybe rather say adapting and/or adjusting after I became aware of assisstive technology that was then already available, and, of course, the support from both my own family, the family of my wife, and, my biker brothers and sisters, since I remember quite a few visits from then, in hospital, where we'd end up laughing about certain things - about, but, not at, if that makes sense?

 Along the lines of injuries, recovery, etc., the only reason I am still alive was since I was wearing sufficient protective gear, including a good leather jacket, proper protective gloves, and a good helmet, along with jeans and doc marten boots, but anyway.